 - 2 tablespoons unsalted butter (cut into small pieces)

-- Turbinado, granulated or sparkling sugar for topping, optional
+- turbinado, granulated or sparkling sugar, for topping

 - Combine the flour and salt in the bowl of a food processor.
 Add the butter and shortening and pulse until the mixture resembles a coarse meal.
 Add the cold water and pulse just until the dough starts to hold together.
 You should have some pea size pieces of butter visible.
 Don't over process.
 If you don't have a food processor, use a pastry blender to mix by hand.

 - Add the peeled, cored and sliced apples to a large mixing bowl.
-If apples lack tartness, sprinkle with 1 tablespoon fresh lemon juice.
 In a small bowl, whisk together the sugar, flour, cinnamon and nutmeg.
 Add the sugar mixture to the sliced apples; toss to coat the fruit.
 Set aside.

-- Remove the pastry from the refrigerator and allow it to sit at room temperature about 15 minutes.
+- Remove the dough from the refrigerator and allow it to sit at room temperature about 15 minutes.
 Roll out one disc of the dough on a lightly floured, clean work surface to a 12-inch circle.
-Gently fit the pastry dough into a deep dish 9-inch pie plate taking care not to stretch the dough.
+Gently fit the pie dough into a deep dish 9-inch pie plate taking care not to stretch the dough.
 Trim the edges of the dough leaving about a 1-inch overhang.

 - Line the bottom rack of your oven with a large piece of foil in case juice bubble out of the pie while baking.
 Bake at 375 degrees for at least 1-hour, and up to 1-hour and 15-minutes depending on the height and thickness of the pie.
 The filling should be bubbly and the crust a golden brown.
 When checking the pie, you should be able to hear it bubbling inside the crust.
 If the crust is over-browning during baking, tent with foil.
 Remove to a rack to cool.
 Serve with a slice of cheddar cheese or ice cream if desired.
 Pie should keep lightly covered at room temperature for up to 3 days.
 Refrigerate leftovers if desired for longer storage.